How-to Select the Perfect Colour Palette for People in a Hurry!

 Thank you to the amazing team at Fine Lifestyles for the editorial about SFDF presented by ESYXE!
 Seeing our campaign photos in their glossy pages was definitely a thrill!
 Grab your tickets for the Festival at www.saskfashion.com.
 Huge thanks to our campaign and event sponsors and partners: @esyxe @anglessalonspa @midtownplaza @mercedesstoon #c95 #thejameshotel @tft_yxe #unveileddressco #finelifestyles @erincrooksphoto @_kate_matthews @trndblzr @tlukenchuk @irene_elliott @surdur @kelseyysm @nikki_buttons @tammylmclean @rebeccakingfashion @lbrownfashion @whiskeyteacup @something.i3eautiful @oneirodesigns @melissasquire @artifactsjewelry @reaharbus @alexkathlyn

-Complimentary colours are opposite colours found on the colour wheel and they bring out the others vibrancy.
+Complementary colours are opposite colours found on the colour wheel and they bring out the other vibrancy.
 You’ll notice that the intensity of both colours is enhanced when placed beside its opposite.
-As you become more conscious of colour palettes, you’ll notice many companies use complimentary colours in their branding elements.
+As you become more conscious of colour palettes, you’ll notice many companies use complementary colours in their branding elements.

 How do I apply this?